masikol/con-hi/README.md

 - [Biopython](https://biopython.org/) package.
 - [samtools](https://github.com/samtools/samtools) 1.13 or later is recommended.
 Versions from 1.11 to 1.12 are acceptable, but might calculate coverage inaccurately.

-You can install Biopython wi following command:
+You can install Biopython with following command:
 ```
 pip3 install biopython
 ```